-Company XYZ, a dealer in immovable property, acquired several office buildings for the purpose of resale at a profit.
-It subsequently decided to keep one of the office buildings to house its head office.
+Company XYZ, a developer, acquires land on which it erects several office buildings for the purpose of selling them at a profit.
+It subsequently decides to keep one of the office buildings to house its head office.

 Company XYZ has ceased to hold the office building in question as trading stock and has commenced to use it as a capital asset.
 The market value of the office building must accordingly be included in its income.